V0pe/crypto-dict/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# AIR POLLUTION
+# CRYPTO DICT

-> This is a mobile web app the provides daily updates on the air pollution globally.
+> This is a mobile web app the provides daily updates on the cryto price.
 The data is sourced from the [Air pollution](https://openweathermap.org/api/air-pollution).
 The project is build with React a JavaScript library, and Redux for state management.

 ## Built With